tom-oroshi/chrome-extensions/README.md

 # chrome-dashboard-looper

 Display and loop through a list of dashboard URLs on Chrome devices.

+### Todo

+[ ] - Policy Schema